-So Aguaterra is on-going project of mine.
-In our spare, my husband and myself, are researching and concocting new types of organic skincare products!
+Aguaterra is an on-going project of mine.
+In our spare, my husband and myself, are researching and concocting new types of organic skincare products, some inspired by old family remedies!
 A hobby turned into a fun and lucrative business.

 Inspired by what we each bring to the table in our own lives, we made the brand about ourselves.

 Ãguaterra's story, even though the name means 'water-land', is really a story about the founders.
 One that has evolved over time, and aims to evolve even more!
 Each founder grew up with an affinity for either land or sea.
 One loving the mountains and earth, while the other spent his days splashing and diving in the oceans.
 It wasn't until they had each grown up that they left their comforts and even what was natural to them behind, for the stresses and thrills that city life provides.
 And it was there, in that harsh and wondrous place, that they grew to their true potential, and together brought union to water and land.
 Realizing that they longed for the beauty of their environments, but only after being made strong by the other's elements.
 Filled with strength, and an appreciation for beauty, the founders decided to bring that concept and lifestyle together, creating Ãguaterra.
 We don't just sell you products that are made from the land and sea, we sell you a lifestyle that embodies them.